kba/hocr-spec/1.2/spec.md

   : <dfn>Content Flow Properties</dfn>
   :: These properties are related to the reading order and flow of content on the page

+  : <dfn>Confidence Properties</dfn>
+  :: These properties are related to the confidence of the hOCR producer that
+    the text in the 'element' has been correctly recognized

 The <dfn property>baseline</dfn> property {#baseline}
 -----------------------------------------